quentinhaenn/jdd/README.md

 The next steps for this project are :

 - [ ] Finish README
+- [ ] Color prints
+- [ ] Make a stat file with all stats included
+- [ ] Make an out directory for all files created
 - [ ] Make all unit tests
 - [ ] Setup CI/CD
 - [ ] Deploy